-Heating is vital to keep an African Pygmy Hedgehog warm as they can easily go into hibernation and not recover if it gets too cold.
+Heating is vital to keep an hedgehog warm as they can easily go into hibernation and not recover if it gets too cold.
 My daughter Jinnee spent a lot of time researching heat lamps as heat source for hedgehogs.

-Do African pygmy hedgehogs need a heat lamp?
-African Pygmy hedgehogs need a heat lamp called a ceramic heat emitter (CHE) to keep warm, as they explore and feed in their cage.
+Do hedgehogs need a heat lamp?
+Hedgehogs need a heat lamp called a ceramic heat emitter (CHE) to keep warm, as they explore and feed in their cage.
 The CHE only emits heat and not light, as any light at night could confuse hedgehogs into thinking it was day time, stopping them from coming out to feed.

-Do we use a heat lamp for our African Pygmy Hedgehog?
+Do we use a heat lamp for our hedgehog?

 As we have a ZooZone Habitat cage with a large amount of plastic, using a ceramic heat emitter could be dangerous and introduce a fire risk.